systemjs/plugin-css/README.md

 Just like JS requires, the order of CSS injection can't be guaranteed.
 The idea here is that whenever there are style overrides, they should be based on using a more specific selector with an extra id or class at the base, and not assuming a CSS load order.
 Reset and global styles are a repeated dependency of all modular styles that build on top of them.

+### CSS Transpilation

+This plugin also acts as a base class that can be extended to author other CSS plugins such as LESS, modular CSS etc.

+For example, see the [plugin-less project](http://github.com/systemjs/plugin-less).

 Builder Support
 ---